Linux kernel: Architecture and features

+Hardware (CPU, main memory, data storage devices, etc.)

 Interfaces

 Four interfaces are distinguished: two internal to the kernel, and two between the kernel and userspace.

 Linux started as a clone of UNIX, and aims toward POSIX and Single UNIX Specification compliance.
 The kernel provides system calls and other interfaces that are Linux-specific.
 In order to be included in the official kernel, the code must comply with a set of licensing rules.

 The Linux application binary interface (ABI) between the kernel and the user space has four degrees of stability (stable, testing, obsolete, removed); The system calls are expected to never change in order to preserve compatibility for userspace programs that rely on them.

 Loadable kernel modules (LKMs), by design, cannot rely on a stable ABI.
 Therefore, they must always be recompiled whenever a new kernel executable is installed in a system, otherwise they will not be loaded.
 In-tree drivers that are configured to become an integral part of the kernel executable (vmlinux) are statically linked by the build process.

 There is no guarantee of stability of source-level in-kernel API and, because of this, device driver code, as well as the code of any other kernel subsystem, must be kept updated with kernel evolution.
 Any developer who makes an API change is required to fix any code that breaks as the result of their change.